 1. You Take Your Teammates for Granted

 When you’ve worked in a small team for a while, you tend to take liberties because you know you can get away with it.
-Someone always gets the coffees.
+Someone always gets the coffee.
 Someone always talks about sports and someone else is the complainer.
 Like a family, you create your role and patterns.

 But, as sometimes happens in families, you can end up taking each other for granted.

 Taking your teammates for granted means not showing appreciation when someone helps you out or does standout work on a project.
 It’s easy to expect certain behaviors as standard: There’s the person who always meets the deadline, someone else who alerts you of schedule changes the second something comes up, the person who pitches in when extra features get added.
 Either because this is the status quo or you get really busy, it’s easy to forget to stop and say a simple “thank you” or “nice job.”
 Everyone wants to feel like they matter—think about how it makes you feel when a teammate acknowledges something you did.

 In a big team, you can generally avoid that annoying person who always wants to tap you for advice when you’re really busy.
 However, in a small team, you can’t avoid clashes in personality or working style because that person is always right there.

 Differences are more obvious because there are fewer people to dilute the effect of someone noisy or abrupt.
 Clashing work styles can create an uncomfortable atmosphere at work where someone insists on doing a task a particular way, despite that not being the best way for the team.